bldl/emplace-spidermonkey/README.md

 During the installation, you will be asked which version of Firefox you want to build as a standard.
 In this tutorial we will choose `5: SpiderMonkey JavaScript™ engine`, which will allow for faster builds during development.

-It doesn't matter if you choose to use `hg` or `git` to grab the source code.
+It doesn't matter if you choose to use <a href="https://en.wikipedia.org/wiki/Mercurial">`hg`</a> or <a href="https://en.wikipedia.org/wiki/Git">`git`</a> to grab the source code.

-**Having trouble?**
+**Troubleshooting**

 <a href="https://firefox-source-docs.mozilla.org/setup/common_build_errors.html" target="_blank">Here</a> are some of the most common build errors. __Note!__ Many errors can be related to your Python build.
-Ensure you are using the correct python path and/or configuration.
+Ensure you are using the correct Python path and/or configuration.

 ### 2. Running SpiderMonkey

-After the installation is complete, a folder named `mozilla-unified` should appear in the folder where your terminal was located when you started the guide above.
+After the installation is complete, a folder named `mozilla-unified` should appear in the folder where the terminal was located when you started step 1.

   Navigate into `mozilla-unified` folder using `cd mozilla_unified`.